 The auction record hierarchy for 1929 wheat pennies reveals a dramatic concentration of value within the highest preservation levels, with San Francisco specimens dominating the premium tier.

-The data reveals significant grade sensitivity across all three mints, where single grading point differences can multiply values exponentially—from hundreds to thousands of dollars between adjacent grades.
+The data reveals significant grade sensitivity across all three mints, where a single grading point difference can multiply values by hundreds or even thousands of dollars.

 Also Read: Lincoln Wheat Penny Value (1909-1958)